stormchaserroleplaying/SCRPGLite/Magic/index.md

 ---

 # Magic
 At the beginning of each day, prepare spells.
-You can prepare a number of spell equal to your spellcasting attribute minus ten (see table below).
+Your spellcasting level is your spellcasting attribute minus ten (see table below).
+You can prepare a number of spell equal to this number.
 This is also the number of spells that you may cast in a day.

 * Clerics, Druids and Paladins get their spells from their deity or the natural world.
 * Sorcerers get their spells through metaphysical forces.